Tremor Video Rolls Out Largest Suite of Guaranteed Performance-Based Pricing Models for In-Stream Video

 Tremor Video was an early pioneer of performance-based pricing for in-stream video, bringing CPE to online video in 2010 and then launching it in mobile video in 2012.
 Tremor Video’s focus on brand-centric video technology and unique approach to exclusively partnering with premium content sites well-positions the company to be the long-term leader in performance-based pricing models for online and mobile video mapped to brand metrics.

 About Tremor Video, Inc.

 Tremor Video, Inc. is a leading provider of technology-driven video advertising solutions enabling brand advertisers to engage consumers across multiple internet-connected devices including computers, smartphones, tablets and connected TVs.
 Our clients include some of the largest brand advertisers and agencies in the world.
-These relationships have helped us create a robust online video ecosystem that includes more than 500 premium websites and mobile applications, over 200 of which partner with us on an exclusive basis.
+These relationships have helped us create a robust online video ecosystem that includes close to 500 premium websites and mobile applications, nearly 200 of which partner with us on an exclusive basis.
 Our proprietary technology, VideoHub, analyzes in-stream video content, detects viewer and system attributes, and leverages our large repository of stored data to optimize video ad campaigns for brand-centric metrics.
 Through our VHA enterprise solution, VideoHub also provides advertisers and agencies with advanced analytics and measurement tools enabling them to understand why, when and where viewers engage with their video ads.

 Tremor Video is based in New York and has offices in Atlanta, Boston, Chicago, Dallas, Detroit, Los Angeles, and San Francisco, with international offices in London, Singapore, and Toronto.
 For more information, visit tremorvideo.com and find Tremor Video on Twitter, Facebook and LinkedIn.